 - Talk to others and join a group of like minded XC flyers – if you fly in a group you’ll go far.
 The best pilots work together (not alone) – this means going to the hill with others with a plan of flying together.

-- Fly for time, not for distance – just concentrate on staying in the air for as long.
+- Fly for time, not for distance – just concentrate on staying in the air for as long as possible.

 - Don’t try and keep up with the hot ships!
 If you’re on a lower rated wing you’ll just end up speed barring yourself into the ground to keep up.
 Fly at your own pace but try and stay with people going at the same pace as yourself.